dotnet/AspNetCore.Docs/aspnetcore/testing/integration-testing.md

 [!code-csharp[Main](../testing/integration-testing/sample/src/PrimeWeb/Middleware/PrimeCheckerMiddleware.cs?highlight=39-63)]

-Since this middleware acts as an endpoint in the request delegate chain when its path matches, there is no call to `_next.Invoke` when this middleware handles the request.
+Since this middleware acts as an endpoint in the request delegate chain when its path matches, there's no call to `_next.Invoke` when this middleware handles the request.

 With this middleware in place and some helpful extension methods created to make configuring it easier, the refactored `Configure` method looks like this: